pepa65/verifall/README.md

-# VerifidoD: TPM-Based FIDO Token for Linux with Dual-Factor Authentication
+# VerifidoD: Fingerprint-Based FIDO Token for Linux

-> **Note:** This project was forked from [psanford/tpm-fido](https://github.com/psanford/tpm-fido) and extensively refactored with enhanced security features including mandatory dual-factor authentication.
+> **Note:** This project was forked from [psanford/tpm-fido](https://github.com/psanford/tpm-fido) and extensively refactored to use fingerprint authentication only, removing the TPM dependency.

 ## Overview

-VerifidoD is a FIDO2/U2F token implementation for Linux that secures authentication keys using your system's TPM (Trusted Platform Module) combined with fingerprint verification.
+VerifidoD is a FIDO2/U2F token implementation for Linux that secures authentication using fingerprint verification.
 It creates a virtual FIDO device using Linux's [uhid](https://github.com/psanford/uhid) facility, making it fully compatible with standard browsers.

 ### Key Security Features

-- **Dual-Factor Authentication**: Requires both TPM possession (something you have) and fingerprint verification (something you are)
+- **Biometric Authentication**: Requires fingerprint verification (something you are) for all operations
-- **No Fallback Paths**: Both authentication factors are mandatory - there are no fallback or bypass options
+- **Persistent Credential Storage**: Credentials are securely stored in a JSON file
 - **Key Revocation**: Built-in ability to revoke compromised keys
 - **Enhanced Logging**: Detailed security event tracking
-- **Secure Configuration**: Hardened defaults prevent weakening security settings
+- **Secure Configuration**: Hardened defaults with security-focused settings
 - **Service Hardening**: Comprehensive systemd service hardening

 ## Implementation Details